Songs

 Click Here for tab for No Excuses by Alice in Chains (unplugged)

 This song sounds surprisingly interesting guitar-wise for how simple it is to play.
-It is essentially using the first 4 notes of a major barre chord shape which we will be sliding between A and B strings of the guitar.
-But while this is happening the top B and E string are left to just ring out continuously which creates a nice harmonic interplay between the two.
+It’s essentially using the first 4 notes of a major barre chord shape, which we will be sliding between A and B strings of the guitar.
+While this is happening, the top B and E string are left to just ring out continuously, creating a nice harmonic interplay between the two.

 Jane Says by Jane’s Addiction